Chart Color Schemes

 Double Bay - Darling Point features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

 The dwelling structure in Double Bay - Darling Point, as per the latest Census, consisted of 8.1% houses and 92.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 18.3% houses and 81.8% other dwellings.
+This contrasts with Sydney metro's figures of 18.3% houses and 81.8% other dwellings.
 Home ownership in Double Bay - Darling Point stood at 36.6%, with mortgaged dwellings at 18.6% and rented ones at 44.8%.
-The median monthly mortgage repayment was $3,200, below the Sydney metro average of $3,600.
-The median weekly rent was $720, compared to Sydney metro's $670.
-Nationally, Double Bay - Darling Point's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $3,200, lower than Sydney metro's average of $3,600.
+The median weekly rent in the area was $720, compared to Sydney metro's $670.
+Nationally, Double Bay - Darling Point's median monthly mortgage repayments were significantly higher at $3,200 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing